nofaceinbook/betterflat/README.md

+# Update branch

+This branchs is used to do my step by step update for the next version of betterflat.

+# Warning: this code is in develpment and probably contains errors!

 # Better Flattening for X-Plane Airports

 betterflat (short **bflat**) flattens the area for a X-Plane airport better – meaning much more close to the airport boundary